drkostas/template_python_project/README.md

 * [SQLAlchemy](https://pypi.org/project/SQLAlchemy/) - Used for the Datastore Class
 * [Dropbpox Python API](https://www.dropbox.com/developers/documentation/python) - Used for the Cloudstore Class
+* [Gmail Sender](https://github.com/paulc/gmail-sender) - Used for the EmailApp Class
 * [Heroku](https://www.heroku.com) - The deployment environment
 * [CircleCI](https://www.circleci.com/) - Continuous Integration service

 ## License <a name = "license"></a>

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the GNU License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments <a name = "acknowledgments"></a>